 The concept of Rooting for Change is simple.
 One estimate suggests that on average, it takes seven trees to absorb the carbon emissions generated by one person in the UK every year.
 Using this estimate, the firm pledged to plant four trees per employee, and called on staff members to pledge the additional three trees required to neutralise their carbon footprint for the year.

-So far, Fieldfisher has pledged a total of 6732 trees as part of this initiative.
+So far, Fieldfisher has pledged over 6,500 trees as part of this initiative.

 The firm was careful to consider all aspects of sustainability before committing to a partner, and eventually chose The Converging World, a development charity that invests in renewable energy, and uses the returns to support reforestation and other environmental and social projects in the UK and India.